yoshoku/darts-clone.rb/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/yoshoku/darts-clone.rb.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/yoshoku/darts-clone.rb/blob/master/CODE_OF_CONDUCT.md).

+## License

+The gem is available as open source under the terms of the [BSD 2-clause License](https://opensource.org/licenses/BSD-2-Clause).

 ## Code of Conduct